neilmillard/neilmillard.github.io/_posts/2019-02-08-four-steps-data.md

 worthy exercise should the cost of total loss of service justify it.
 {% include image.html
   img="/public/img/disk_backup_270515.jpeg"
-  tilte="keeping backups on disks" %}
+  title="keeping backups on disks" %}
 Regular backup of the data is important for micro restores.
 This is where only part of the data, otherwise known as a granular restore, will provide a point in time restoration following corruption or malicious data loss.
 The shorter backup interval reduces the actual